aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement/rosh-hashanah/ohilah-lael-and-a-personal-prayer-offfered-by-the-shaliah-tsibbur-yosef-goldman.html.md

 <html>
 <head></head>
 <body>
-Title: The personal prayer of this shaliaḥ tsibbur, by Yosef Goldman<br />
+Title: אוֹחִילָה לָאֵל | Oḥilah la'El, a reshut and a personal prayer offered by the shaliaḥ tsibbur, Yosef Goldman<br />
 Primary contributor: yosef.goldman<br />
 For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=21623">http://opensiddur.org/?p=21623</a>
 <p />